peterhinch/micropython-mqtt/mqtt_as/README.md

  1. `topic`
  2. `qos=0`

-### 3.2.4 wifi_ok (sync)
+### 3.2.4 isconnected (sync)

 No args.
-Returns `True` if connectivity is OK.
-Detection of wiFi failure is not
+Returns `True` if connectivity is OK otherwise it returns `False` and schedules reconnection attempts.
-instantaneous: it occurs when a publication is performed or a keepalive ping is issued (section 4.1).
-For fast response use the network module's `isconnected()` function.

 ### 3.2.5 disconnect (sync)

 No args.
 Disconnects from broker, closes socket.
 Note that disconnection suppresses the Will (MQTT spec.
 3.1.2.5).
+Should only be called on termination as there is no recovery mechanism.

 ### 3.2.6 close (sync)